chill117/lnurl-node/README.md

 		config: {
 			// Defaults here depend on the LN backend used.
 		},
-		// Whether or not to create a mock instance of the LN backend.
-		mock: false,
-	},
-	tls: {
-		// The full file path to the TLS certificate:
-		certPath: path.join(process.cwd(), 'tls.cert'),
-		// The full file path to the TLS certificate key:
-		keyPath: path.join(process.cwd(), 'tls.key'),
-		// Whether to create TLS cert/key pair if does not already exist:
-		generate: true,
-		// Whether to self-sign the certificate:
-		selfSigned: true,
-		// The length of validity of the self-signed certificate:
-		days: 3650,
 	},
 	store: {
 		// Name of store backend ('knex', 'memory'):